 Founded in 1975, The Baltusrol Invitational is a mid-amateur invitational four-ball tournament played at Baltusrol Golf Club over two days in July.
 The tournament consists of rounds of better ball and foursomes on the first day, played on the Upper Course, followed by aggregate medal play on the second day, played on the Lower Course.

-Due to the ongoing restoration of the Lower Course, the Baltusrol Invitational will not be played in 2020.
-Additional details regarding the 2021 tournament will be available later this year.
+Due to the restoration of the Lower Course and safety restrictions relating to the ongoing COVID-19 pandemic, the Baltusrol Invitational will not be played in 2021.
+Additional details regarding the 2022 tournament will be available later this year.

 43rd Baltusrol Invitational